Japan 2022 "50th anniversary of the establishment of Japan - Mongolia diplomatic relations"

 The Gobi Desert is a large desert or brushland region in East Asia.

-- Dinosaur Saurolophus and its footprints.
+- Dinosaur Saurolophus and its footprints: described below.

 Selvage: Sauropod dinosaur and its footprints.